 By moving the complex computational work load from the user terminals to the LIMS platform, the using of LIMS service simplifies the architecture of the terminal devices.
 Such change also enables more convenient service adjustment and easier system upgrading.
 LIMS platform serves users by interactive video streams.
 This provides better protection to the intelligent property of those applications on the LIMS platform.

 Scenarios for LIMS

+LIMS for Enterprise Application Delivery